 Why is it Best to Avoid or Minimize Interventions during Labor and Birth?

 When you or your provider decide to use an intervention, the effects of the intervention may cause you or your provider to suggest another intervention.
 Much like taking a medication with undesirable side-effects sometimes leads to another medication to counteract the first, a series of pharmacological or technological interventions can happen because of the initial intervention.

-Additionally, there is an increasing body of research that suggests that the routine use of interventions, may actually increase complications rather than decrease the risk of trouble in labor and birth for mom and baby.
+Additionally, there is an increasing body of research that suggests that the routine use of interventions in childbirth, may actually increase complications rather than decrease the risk of trouble in labor and birth for mom and baby.

-What Things are Most Likely to Lead to a Cascade of Interventions?
+What Things are Most Likely to Lead to a Cascade of Birth Interventions?